kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/index.md

 ---
 ![banner](https://github.com/user-attachments/assets/57cf5a0d-2a7e-42cc-8f21-9cba5df74dae)

 Welcome to my research landing page!
 This site highlights ongoing work to understand how birds respond to marsh restoration at two sites in the Barnegat Bay, NJ, **Cattus Island and the Lighthouse Center for Natural Resource Education**.
 The primary way this project will be collecting data on birds is through *soundscape ecology*, or the study of acoustic relationships between living organisms and their environment.
-This work is the focus of Kelly Faller's Master's project at Rutgers University.

 On this page, you’ll find information about: